mmiranda222/.statsuite/recipes/how-to-release-js.md

 1. [OECD-DEV] create a MR based on master (and targeting master)
 1. [OECD-DEV] merge the hotfix and bump the version in package.json (keep the hotfix branch to backport in develop later), merge potential config MR required for testing
 1. [OECD-PM] test in staging (often*, staging can be ahead of what is deployed in production if the hotfix is done while creating a new release that is not yet deployed)
+1. [OECD-DEV] create the semver tag that will trigger a docker creation image
-1. [RP] update in pre-prod the kubernetes strategy (a hotfix will rarely concern several strategies) with the commit hash of the newly created docker image, merge potential config MR required for testing
+1. [RP] update in pre-prod the kubernetes strategy (a hotfix will rarely concern several strategies) with the semver tag of the newly created docker image, merge potential config MR required for testing
     - the release tag is not changed until pre-prod validation
     - to ease maintenance, release tag is used in kubernetes strategies of pre-prod and prod
-    - updating the release tag before testing pre-prod may (in case of a GCP/GKE restart) update both pre-prod and prod
+    - updating the release tag before testing pre-prod may (in case of a GCP/GKE restart) update pre-prod and prod
 1. [OECD-PM] validate pre-prod
 1. [OECD-DEV] delete release tag and create release tag on master (ie move tag):
     - except if the hotfix is done while creating a new release that is not yet deployed